afjal4/Precipitation-in-Sierra-Nevada/README.md

 One interesting thing we can observe in the long term is how different migratory paths might change as the landscape changes.
 We use an algorithm inspired by the A* Pathfinding Algorithm.

-by Afjal C, Arvind, Tom, Sahil B, Tianzong C, Connie [1]https://earth.jaxa.jp/en/data/index.html [2]https://www.qgis.org
+by Afjal C, Arvind C, Tom A, Sahil B, Tianzong C, Connie C [1]https://earth.jaxa.jp/en/data/index.html [2]https://www.qgis.org